|Nutrition Facts (per serving)|

 In a medium bowl, cut the shortening or butter into the rice flour or other gluten-free flour until crumbly.

-Add the cold water and then use your hands to work the dough until soft.
-The mixture will be crumbly at first, but will slowly come together as a dough.
+Add the cold water and use your hands to work the dough until soft.
+The mixture will be crumbly at first but will slowly come together.
 Do not overmix.

 Form the dough into a single ball.

-Once your pie crust is comfortably in the pie pan, take a fork and prick the bottom of the crust a few times.
+Use a fork to prick the bottom of the crust a few times.
 This allows steam to escape as needed and helps to ensure that your pie will bake evenly and smoothly.